opensean/dockdash/README.md

 ```

-Pass the names to DockDash to start a dashboard.
-In this example, I am
+Pass the container names to DockDash to start a dashboard.
+In this example, I
-specifying all five containers, however, one could pass any number of
+am specifying all five containers, however, one could pass any number of
 containers.

 Example run in ipython3: